 Dr Buysse describes sleep health as having five dimensions:

-• Appropriate timing – humans are biologically programmed to sleep at night and be active during
+- Appropriate timing – humans are biologically programmed to sleep at night and be active during the day.

 Sleep changes across our lives, so that sleep in a two-week-old baby is different from a six-week-old and a two-year-old.
 Sleep in teens is very different from adult sleep, and sleep in older adults changes again.
 Sleep also changes with life stages and events such as pregnancy, in times of stress or loss, and when we travel or make daylight savings time adjustments twice a year.
 The sleep of an individual person will vary across the nights of a week and sleep also varies from one person to another.
 The differences in sleep for one baby and between babies are even more varied and this is one reason comparing one baby’s sleep to another’s can be a source of self-inflicted pain!